User-created data source: Spark SQL

 复制 MD 格式

-Add a Spark SQL data source to connect Quick BI to your Spark SQL database for data analysis and visualization.
-Quick BI can connect to Spark SQL databases (version 3.1.2) over a public network or through an Alibaba Cloud VPC.
+Add a Spark SQL data source to connect a Spark SQL database to Quick BI.
+After connecting, you can analyze and visualize your data.
+Quick BI supports connecting to Spark SQL version 3.1.2 databases over the public network or through an Alibaba Cloud VPC.
+This topic shows how to add a user-created Spark SQL data source.

 Prerequisites

-• To connect to your Spark SQL database (version 3.1.2) over a public network, add the Quick BI IP addresses to the database whitelist.
-For more information, see Add a security group rule.
+• If you connect to your Spark SQL version 3.1.2 database over the public network, you must add the IP addresses of Quick BI to the database whitelist.
+For more information, see Use security groups.

-• To connect to your Spark SQL database (version 3.1.2) over an internal network, use one of the following methods to establish a connection between your data source and Quick BI:
+• If you connect to your Spark SQL version 3.1.2 database over an internal network, use one of the following methods to connect to Quick BI:

 • If your Spark SQL database is deployed on an Alibaba Cloud ECS instance, you can connect to it through an Alibaba Cloud VPC.

-• You can also set up a bastion host and access the database through an SSH tunnel.
+• You can also set up a bastion host and use an SSH tunnel to access the database.

-• You have the username and password for your user-created Spark SQL database.
+• You have the username and password for your user-created Spark SQL version 3.1.2 database.

 Limitations

-Quick BI supports Spark SQL version 3.1.2, and its underlying Hive Metastore must be version 2.0 or later.
+Quick BI supports Spark SQL version 3.1.2.
+The underlying Hive MetaStore must be Hive version 2.0 or later.

 Procedure